hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 ## Register a 3PAR device {#registering-device}

-To register the device using the Undercloud Horizon Dashboard, do the following:
+To register the device using the undercloud Horizon dashboard, do the following:

-1. Log in to the undercloud Horizon Dashboard.
+1. Log in to the undercloud Horizon dashboard.

 2. From the left panel, click the **Resources** tab and then **Storage** to display the overview page.